startupengine/startupengine/readme.md

 # Security

-If you discover a security vulnerability within StartupEngine, please send an e-mail to startupengine.io@domainsbyproxy.com
+If you discover a security vulnerability within Startup Engine, please send an e-mail to startupengine.io@domainsbyproxy.com

 All security vulnerabilities will be promptly addressed.

 # License

-StartupEngine is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Startup Engine is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).